healthykitchen101/healthykitchen101.com/kettles/reviews/best/electric-kettles.md

 Its value propositions might be enough to convince you, but the handle was awkward to hold and the cord storage didn’t wrap well.
 Also, the lid opening is a little narrow therefore making it difficult to clean inside.

+5\.
+Best Ceramic: Bella Ceramic Gooseneck Electric Kettle 14745

+*   Attractive design
+*   Gooseneck spout
+*   Rare ceramic carafe
+*   Well-priced
+*   Tight lid

+*   Slightly heavy
+*   No filter
+*   Loose cord wrap
+*   No water-level markings

+The Bella Ceramic Gooseneck Electric Kettle 14745 is all about great aesthetics.
+We chose to feature this kettle for its eye-catching **ceramic carafe** and practical **gooseneck spout**.

+\[195\] Bella Ceramic Kettle 14745 Cleaning

+Good looks aside, it was slow to boil—over 8 minutes—but energy consumption and noise level were, at least, up to standard at 158 Wh and 73 dB.
+Unfortunately, our high hopes for heat retention were somewhat dashed seeing the temperature drop to 202°F / 95°C after 5 minutes which was no different from glass kettles.

+The ceramic carafe precluded a mesh filter and an LED ring, making it difficult to see in the dark even though it has an indicator light.
+The power base wasn’t the sturdiest either.

+We thought to recommend this kettle for the senior tea enthusiasts.
+However, the kettle’s on the heavier side, its lid is tight, and its smooth handle lacks extra grip.
+All things considered, it’s not ideal for pour-over coffee either.

+The silver lining here is that the kettle is very easy to clean.
+Maybe another ceramic electric kettle will take the Bella’s place soon enough.

 Close Competitors
 -----------------